 These features, however, come at a cost.
 If clutter and an overwhelming amount of features are a non-issue in your firm, Monday promises to be your aid in creating a winning marketing strategy using its functionality and wealth of features.

 As always, if you’re having trouble with digital marketing projects, Asana can be a short-term fix.
-Apart from the lack of a time tracking feature (like Welcome offers), Asana is a marketer’s favorite for enabling teamwork.
+Apart from the lack of a time tracking feature (like Content Marketing Platform offers), Asana is a marketer’s favorite for enabling teamwork.

 Its personalized nature makes it effective even in remote project planning.